FuzzAnything/Hopper/README.md

 ```

 ### Function pattern
-Hopper generates inputs for all functions in libiries by default.
+Hopper generates inputs for all functions that appear in both headers and libiries by default.
 However, there are two ways to filter functions in Hopper: exlucding functions or including functions.
 This way, it can be focus on intersting functions.

 #### `--func-pattern`
 ```